ikawrakow/ik_llama.cpp/github-data/pull_requests/430 - Disable multi-add for now.md

 -ot "blk\.(42|43|44|45|46|47|48|49|50|51|52|53|54|55|56|57)\.=CUDA2"
 ```

-Also, as suggested in #398 by @Ph0rk0z, running without -fa seems to not crash:
+Also, as suggested in #398 by @Ph0rk0z, running without -fa seems to not crash, even with the otherwise crashing **IQ4_XS** quant:

 ```
 ./llama-server --model /mnt/Qwen3-235B-A22B-IQ4_XS-00001-of-00003.gguf --alias Qwen3-235B-A22B-IQ4_XS \